cs107-swiftdiff/cs107-FinalProject/docs/backup.md

   These two approaches are useful for different types of problems, with forward mode providing computational advantages in terms of storage and reverse mode providing computational advantages for functions with a large number of inputs.
 The main technical difference between forward and reverse mode is the point at which the matrix multiplication begins.

 # How to Use
-Users can mainly interact with the BestorgAD package in two ways:
+Users can mainly interact with the SwiftDiff package in two ways:
-1. Via the BestorgAD user interface (GUI + text UI)
+1. Via the SwiftDiff user interface (GUI + text UI)
-2. Via importing BestorgAD into existing code
+2. Via importing SwiftDiff into existing code

 ## Import the Package
 Create a virtual environment: